 - Parallel file systems such as GPFS and Lustre, have been designed for high throughput performance and to share large data set, but they are extremely complicated to operate.

 Qumulo file data platform optimizes these three dimensions: performance, scale, and ease of use

 With its scale-out, flash-first architecture—and a file data platform purpose-built for massive concurrency across all data types, it delivers on all of these dimensions.
 Qumulo keeps required configuration and management complexity to a bare minimum.
 It allows seamless and linear scalability from TBs to PBs all in a single namespace.
 And lastly, it provides the persistent high performance and concurrency needed to accelerate AI and ML workloads at scale.

 Qumulo flash-first file data platform

-Qumulo’s multi-protocol file data platform makes it easy for organizations to store, manage, and build applications and workflows with data in its native file form on prem and in the cloud—with real-time visibility and total freedom.
+Qumulo’s multi-protocol file data platform makes it easy for organizations to store, manage, and build applications and workflows with data in its native file form on-premises and in the cloud—with real-time visibility and total freedom.

 Qumulo is more economical than legacy storage with leading performance.
 The solution provides real-time analytics to help save time and money while increasing performance.
-Continuous replication allows data to move where it’s needed when it’s needed either on-prem, in the public cloud or in multicloud environments.
+Continuous replication allows data to move where it’s needed when it’s needed either on-premises, in the public cloud or in multi-cloud environments.
 Built-in data protection provides integrated snapshots and copy to native S3.